refinery-platform/heatmap-scatter-dash/README.md

   --diffs CSV [CSV ...]
                         Read CSV or TSV files containing differential expression data.
+  --meta CSV            Read CSV or TSV files containing metadata: Row labels
+                        should match column headers of the raw data.
   --most_variable_rows ROWS
                         For the heatmap, we first sort by row variance, and then take the number of rows specified here.
 Defaults